skiffos/SkiffOS/README.md

 ### Podman

-Use the `apps/podman` configuration layer to enable Podman support.
+Use the `apps/podman` configuration package to enable Podman support.

 ## Supported Systems